 Panel (e) assumes firms 3 and 4 face bigger own-price elasticities than firms 1 and 2.
-Market shares $\rho^2$ and $\rho^3$ based on cartel sales or competitive revenues then are closest
+Market shares ρ^2 and ρ^3 based on cartel sales or competitive

-&lt;sup>16The kink that is visible in panel (c) for $\rho^3$ - or $\rho^2$ in (e) - results from cancellation of product-specific deviations at the firm level when these switch from having opposite to identical signs.
+20The kink that is visible in panel (c) for ρ^3 - or ρ^2 in (e) - results from cancellation of product-specific deviations at the firm level when these switch from having opposite to identical signs.
+We have checked that Figure 3 remains virtually unchanged if we conduct the same simulations not only for compensation of overcharges but of full welfare losses including deprived gains from volume effects.